 - Brown sugar

 - Chopped nuts

 These mini candy apples do not keep very well in the fridge and are best served fresh.
 After a few hours, the caramel begins to slip off the apples.
 It’s best preparing the apples the morning you plan to serve, and keep them fresh in the refrigerator until it’s time to put them out.

 Caramel Apple Slices

-If you don’t have a melon baller or sticks, caramel apple slices are just as delicious.
-Simply cut your apples into slices and dip one side with caramel and toppings.
+If you don’t have a melon baller or lollipop sticks, caramel apple slices are just as delicious.
+Simply cut your fresh fall apples into slices and dip one side with caramel and toppings.
 Leave the other end of the slice plain so it’s easier to grab.

 Make sure to pin this recipe in case you go apple picking this season or find yourself in need of a tasty and easy fall dessert!